edcarp/python-intermediate-esces/_episodes/02-starting-with-data.md

 numeric data.

 ~~~
-# Summary statistics for all numeric columns by Site Type
+# Summary statistics for all numeric columns by Seastate
 grouped_data.describe()
-# Provide the mean for each numeric column by Site Type
+# Provide the mean for each numeric column by Seastate
 grouped_data.mean()
 ~~~
 {: .language-python}